NOAA-GSL/unified-graphics/CONTRIBUTING.md

 The `pre-commit` script will check all of the files in your index with our linters and formatters and warn you if any of the files fail linting and formatting checks.

+## Checking production infrastructure

+The applications here are automatically deployed to an AWS account.
+If you need to check the logs in production you can do so by logging into the appropriate AWS console and then:

+For the ETL application:

+* Going to "Cloudwatch" -> "Log Groups".
+Logs are under the following log groups:
+	* `/aws/lambda/rtma-vis-netcdf-processor`
+	* `/aws/lambda/rtma-vis-nodd-processor`

+For the web app:

+* Connect via Session Manager to the `kubernetes-readonly-rtma-vis` EC2 instance
+* Use kubectl to read the logs directly (`kubectl logs unified-graphics-api...`)